-This Creamy Tomato Soup with Cognac and Orange comes alive with the zest of an orange, orange juice and some very special spirit.
-We found this to be a beautiful bowl of late Summer goodness.
+Creamy Tomato Soup Recipe with cognac and orange.
+Tomato soup comes alive with the zest of an orange, orange juice and some very special spirit We found this to be a beautiful bowl of late Summer goodness.

 Add a little cream, a hint of orange, a touch of clove, this is one soup that you can be sure will please everyone.